 It is the policy of the Clermont County Public Library to adhere to the state’s Public Records Act (ORC 149.43).
 Ohio Revised Code Section 149.43 generally provides that all public records be promptly prepared and made available for inspection to any person at all reasonable times during regular business hours.
 Any denial of public records in response to a valid request must be accompanied by an explanation, including legal authority as outlined in the Ohio Revised Code.

-A Records Commission of the Clermont County Public Library will be composed of the Clerk Treasurer, Director, and Board of Trustees.
+A Records Commission of the Clermont County Public Library will be composed of the Fiscal Officer, Director, and Board of Trustees.
 This Commission shall meet annually for the purpose of approving records to be destroyed.
-The Clerk Treasurer shall prepare the list of records to be destroyed and present it for approval to the Board of Trustees at the board meeting following the Records Commission’s annual meeting.
-A file maintained by the Clerk Treasurer will serve as the official record of all actions taken by the Records Commission.
+The Fiscal Officer shall prepare the list of records to be destroyed and present it for approval to the Board of Trustees at the board meeting following the Records Commission’s annual meeting.
+A file maintained by the Fiscal Officer will serve as the official record of all actions taken by the Records Commission.
 This file shall contain all disposal lists and approvals.
 The file shall be an official record of the Clermont County Public Library Board of Trustees.
 In all cases, the Ohio Historical Society – State Archives – Local Governmental Records Program will receive an RC-3 (Certificate of Records Disposal) before any records are disposed of, transferred, or destroyed.

 Section 1.
 Public Records